Doctoral Training and HDR

 Who is exempt?

-• Refugee PhD Students
+• Refugee Doctoral Students

 • Doctoral students who are registered as asylum seekers and have the right to remain in the country

-• Ph.D. students receiving French government scholarships (BGF)
+• Ph.D.
+Students Receiving French Government Scholarships (BGF)

-When should you do this?
+When should you take this step?

 The doctoral student must pay this fee after receiving the enrollment authorization email sent by the Doctoral Studies Office.